 - Most residents work 80-hour workweeks, so students may want to look for programs that work with residents to create a better work-life balance.

 To gain entry into medical school, students must first complete coursework in general and organic chemistry, biology, physics, biochemistry and English composition and submit scores from the Medical College Admission Test.
 In addition to coursework, students complete clerkships that train them to apply their knowledge in healthcare settings.
 Clerkships include rotations in general medicine, surgery, pediatrics and emergency medicine, among other areas.
 In most schools, students spend the final two years engaging in research or participating in independent study and completing clinical elective courses.

 Residency in Surgery

-Upon completing medical school, students enter into a residency program that trains them in general surgery or in a subspecialty of their choosing.
 Surgery residencies vary in length depending on the specialty, but most last about five years.
 Students learn in classroom settings and through clinical experience.
 Students receive their licenses to practice medicine and prepare to become board certified during the residency.
-Examples of subspecialties include:

 Fellowship in Surgery

 Some doctors go on to complete fellowships in order to deepen their expertise in a subspecialty, such as pediatric surgery or adult reconstructive surgery.
 Students can also complete fellowships that allow them the time and resources to conduct research.
 Fellowships usually last 2-3 years.